alexrainman/secure-modernhttpclient/README.md

 ### How to use?

-During development, make an https call using a random server certificate base64 and the library will write the server root certificate raw data as Base64 to the console:
+During development, make an https call using a random server certificate Base64 and the library will write the server root certificate raw data to the console:

 ```
 SERVER_CERT_REF=server_cert_base64